 What does that tell us?
 I think it’s a strong case for more closely inspecting whether this approach is actually helping us build better businesses.

 My call to action

 So what’s my objective in writing this post?
 As the founder of an independent, bootstrapped start-up I have no horse in this game.
 My hope in writing this, above all else, is that more people in tech who feel the same way take the time to speak up and question this narrative.

-There’s an entire up-and-coming generation of people entering tech industry—let’s show them that there are alternatives, that we can better build high growth companies, and that we should question whether blindly increasing our burn rate as much as possible is actually producing better financial outcomes.
+There’s an entire up-and-coming generation of people entering the tech industry—let’s show them that there are alternatives, that we can better build high growth companies, and that we should question whether blindly increasing our burn rate as much as possible is actually producing better financial outcomes.

 Even in the heavily venture backed world, there are plenty of examples of companies that are chasing and achieving enormous growth objectives—all the while running their companies in a very human and responsible way.
 Billion dollar companies like Hubspot come to mind and leaders like Vlad Magdalin at Webflow are proving daily that you don’t need to choose when it comes to optimizing for your people or your growth.
 I think how we treat our people is much more tightly correlated with growth than the tech industry seems to believe.